spacetelescope/crds/documentation/crds_users_guide/source/pipeline_management.rst

-When an instrument team is satisfied that new references are working as intended within CRDS, they request a DMS operator to update the default / "operational" CRDS context by using the CRDS server *Set Context* page described below.
+When an instrument team is satisfied that new references are working as intended within CRDS, they request a DMS operator to update the default / "latest" CRDS context by using the CRDS server *Set Context* page described below.
 This step establishes the specified context as the default used by the pipeline as well as by other end-users who sync to the CRDS server and do not explicitly override it.